electromatter/mcp_base/README.md

 `MCP_EOVERFLOW` is not asserted, and is not copied to `dest` and the object is not consumed from `buf`.
-If there was an error decoding the object from `buf` the error is asserted on `buf` and zero is returned and the object is not consumed.
+If there was an error decoding the object from `buf` the error is asserted on `buf` and zero is returned and the parser is left in an undefined state.

 NOTE: For an object to be consumed, the parser simply advances the pointer past the object.

 ###### `*type* mcp_*type*(struct mcp_parse *buf);`
 Decodes and and consumes returns the decoded object from `buf`.
-If there was an error in decoding the object, an error is asserted on `buf` and a place-holder value is returned (typically zero) and the object is not consumed.
+If there was an error in decoding the object, an error is asserted on `buf` and a place-holder value is returned (typically zero) and the parser is left an an undefined state.

 WARNING: Pointers returned by this function with the types `raw` and `bytes` are only valid as long as base is valid. mcp_copy_*type* does not have this